 Speeches and presentations

-Work with a Writing Coach
+Work with a Writing Consultant

 In addition to master’s degrees in library science, the faculty librarians at University Libraries have additional advanced degrees and experience in other disciplines.
 Among the many things they can help you with are: